 Probiotics are great for skin health.
-Also, it is good bacteria that you need to prevent the harmful bacteria from multiplying and make the condition worse.
+Also, it is good bacteria that you need to prevent the harmful bacteria from multiplying and making the condition worse.
 Yogurt is an excellent probiotic.
 It also keeps the body cool and prevents flare-ups.

 - A cup or two of yogurt every day can be good for the skin.

 - You can also apply the yogurt on the affected areas of the skin, to soothe the itching or burning sensation.